 In 1937 the first hostel in Ubud was built.
 It mainly attracted artists and was located exactly on the spot where you can find Hotel Tjampuan today.

 Once on the island she, together with Robert and Louise Koke built the first hotel in Kuta called Kuta Beach hotel.
-The hotel was a success immediately and attracted many of the first Kuta travelers.
+The hotel was a success immediately and attracted many of the first Kuta travellers.

 Robert Koke had already surfed in Hawaii before he ended up in Bali.
 He is the one who introduced surfing to Bali.
 From then on Kuta has always been one of the places to be for surfers.